 When you set up an online store, the name of your shop should match the business concept.
 To stand out from the crowd, you should choose a simple and unique yet original name.
 Choosing a name that users will remember is half the battle.
 If you are focusing on a specific branch, it is usually advantageous if it is obvious in the domain (i.e. cattoys.com), as your target group will instantly know that you are suitable for them.
 It is therefore also worth considering a new domain extension (TLD) such as .store or .shop.
 Cryptic URLs, on the other hand, should be avoided; the majority of users find them difficult to remember and that will have a negative impact on your Google ranking.
 You should therefore establish yourself from the get-go with a URL that includes the category or name of the product.

 Still don’t have a domain name?
-Get one now for free with 1&1!
+Get one now with 1&1!

 Funds and formalities for successful beginnings